Katlicia/e-commerce-app/README.md

 Order management shows all orders with status tracking and fulfillment controls.
 The user list gives admins visibility over registered accounts.

 Promotion tools include banner management, campaign creation, coupon generation, and homepage section configuration.
 The homepage layout and content order can be adjusted via drag-and-drop.
 Analytics panels show sales, order, and product performance data through charts.

+The admin panel also includes a corporate offers panel where incoming customer requests are displayed as cards.
+Admins can write a reply and send it, after which the offer is marked as answered and the reply becomes visible to the customer.

 ### Mobile app